Artina Yaro West

 Born in June 1985, Artina Yaro West is a dynamic and visionary leader whose career is defined by a unique breadth of expertise spanning journalism, education, finance, and the legal field.
 Raised on stories of ancient empires and scientific wonders, she has dedicated her life to bridging the gap between assumptions and reality through direct experiences.

 Her diverse career began early.
-While interning in the legal sector, she volunteered as a geography teacher in a missionary school, using the strategic immersion of dance and costumes to deepen students' appreciation for global cultures, a commitment rooted in her belief that true knowledge lies in discovery and experience.
+While interning at Kanu Agabi and Associates, she volunteered as a geography teacher at Holy Family Missionary School.
+There, she used the strategic immersion of dance and costumes to deepen students' appreciation for global cultures, a commitment rooted in her belief that true knowledge lies in discovery and experience.

 Following her graduation from Nottingham Trent and Benue State University, Artina transitioned into the banking sector, gaining valuable experience in finance and strategic management.